owolabi-develop/scrap-articles-analytic-data-engineering/README.md

 ## Data engineering project
-The project scrap data daily from multiple website extract the data to folder called lastestarticles with almost 50 to 100 csv files then transform it to a single Json file na transform.json in the transfer folder and then upload to s3 for further processing
+The project scrap data daily from multiple website extract the data to folder called lastestarticles with almost 50 to 100 csv files then transform it to a single Json file call transform.json in the transfer folder and then upload to s3 for further processing

 ## Tech stack
 1. docker